shehabadel/node-cronelda/README.md

 Implement an in-process cron scheduler that accepts a job and executes it periodically.

 ## Description
 `node-cronelda` is a simple lightweighted (zero-dependencies) scheduler that runs scheduled jobs based on provided intervals similar to cron-jobs.
-The scheduler is able to handle multiple synchronous and asynchronous jobs' executions concurrently. `node-cronelda` works by spawning a child process which executes the jobs provided, without blocking the main thread.
+The scheduler is able to handle multiple synchronous and asynchronous jobs' executions concurrently. `node-cronelda` works by spawning a child process which executes the jobs provided without blocking the main thread by communicating with the parent process following IPC.

 It simply works by importing `Scheduler` class in your main code.
 ```javascript